David Stirling, a founding member of the Special Air Service (SAS)

 Self-Awareness (Physical and Emotional Awareness)

 Physical and psychological self-awareness is particularly essential within the elite military and special forces environments, as teams tend to be small, and a problem can impact the effectiveness and safety of the entire team.
 One could say similar to the covid-19 situation, as each individual's actions can be a threat to self and others, we are all in it together, just like members of elite forces on operations.
 Self-awareness can make the difference between life and death.
 For example, being able to spot the signs and symptoms associated with hyperthermia and hypothermia early on can save ones life or those around one.
 Many elite-level athletes are also extremely tuned into their bodies and minds, as are most resilient people.
 Lacking self-awareness can lead to both physical, emotional and mental health-related problems.
 Self-awareness helps one understand when things are not quite right or "normal".
 If one just blindly ploughs through life with no form of self-awareness, then one can easily miss the early signs of something being wrong, be that physical, emotional or psychological.
 Even if one subconsciously notices telltale signs of a problem and ignores them, then one is usually heading for some form of severe and sometimes catastrophic failure.
 Such a failure could prove to be a life-changing event in some cases.
 Hence, it is essential to self-reflect and assess how everything is feeling (physically, emotionally and psychologically) from time-to-time and to study why things are feeling the way they are.
 If things do not seem to be "normal", then one can then explore why via an external intervention or seeking professional help.
 There are various techniques for helping to develop self-awareness, such as meditation, mindfulness and yoga.
-As a Chiropractor, the author is continuously surprised by the fact that relatively few patients have much self-awareness concerning how their bodies are feeling on a day-to-day basis and what is "normal" and not "normal".
+The author is continuously surprised by the fact that relatively few consumers have much self-awareness concerning how their bodies are feeling on a day-to-day basis and what is "normal" and not "normal".
 Equally, many people appear to be unaware that their body is exhibiting signs of stress, and they don't feel that they are stressed.
 Many people seem to have more awareness about the need for maintaining a car, house, bike or anything else than their body, health and wellbeing.
 Hence, education plays a crucial part in the author's daily clinical work.

 Sense of Humour